 Let’s take a closer look at what writing prompts are, how to pick the best prompt, preparing to use prompts, and a few of my favorites to get you started.

 What Are Writing Prompts

-Preparing to use prompts
+Getting ready to use prompts

 Let’s talk about preparing to use writing prompts.
 If you aren’t in the right frame of mind, you can select the best creative writing prompts and still struggle to get your first few lines.
-When using prompts, remember
+When using prompts, remember:

 Picking the Best Prompt

 Prompts could be a single word, a phrase, sentence, elements of a story, a photo, an activity, or a thousand other things.
 If you search online, you will find curated lists for poets, kids, teachers, horror novel writers, and much more.
 The secret here is that any of them will work for you even though you aren’t a poet, kid, teacher, or horror writer.

 The key isn’t to find the best prompt for the format or genre; the key is to find what works best for you.
 Try a variety of different prompts.
 You may find writing while looking at a picture works best one day where writing from a random list of items works best the next day.

 When you see a prompt that makes you think: “oh, this will be fun” or “oh, this will be hard” that’s the prompt you want.
 Both will get the gears turning in your mind and the words flowing onto the page.